ory/hydra/docs/docs/reference/api.md

 ```

 This endpoint lists all subject's granted consent sessions, including client and
 granted scope.
+If the subject is unknown or has not granted any consent sessions
+yet, the endpoint returns an empty JSON array with status code 200 OK.

-The "Link" header is also included in successful responses, which
+The "Link" header is also included in successful responses, which contains one
-contains one or more links for pagination, formatted like so:
+or more links for pagination, formatted like so:
 '<https://hydra-url/admin/oauth2/auth/sessions/consent?subject={user}&limit={limit}&offset={offset}>;
 rel="{page}"', where page is one of the following applicable pages: 'first',
 'next', 'last', and 'previous'.
 Multiple links can be included in this header,